 In spite of all this, Navy life was not considered particularly hard.
-In comparison with the lot of the labouring man ashore, especially during the recurrent depressions, it offered steady pay, regular meals, and security. many seamen lead a generally clean and sober life, learned skilled trades, advanced to responsible positions, and were in all respects a credit to their country.
-As Rea Admiral “Fighting Bob” Evans proudly declared, “You don’t need armor when you have men like mine”
+In comparison with the lot of the labouring man ashore, especially during the recurrent depressions, it offered steady pay, regular meals, and security.
+Many seamen lead a generally clean and sober life, learned skilled trades, advanced to responsible positions, and were in all respects a credit to their country.
+As Rear Admiral “Fighting Bob” Evans proudly declared, “You don’t need armor when you have men like mine”

 The above is excerpted from The American New Steel Navy by CDR John D. Alden, USN, (Retired)

 The crew of a warship must function as a team, with a precision gained through training and intense drills.
 This photo of the crew of the battleship OREGON in 1905 shows just one of the many groups of men that manned Navy warships during this period.
 Though this photograph portrays what is seemingly a single, unified crew, subtle hints of division can be seen.
-For example, the officers are seated on benches in the front row, while the enlisted sailors stand crowded around on deck, with one even standing on the shoulders of another, hanging on to a stanchion.
+For example, the officers are seated on benches in the front row, while the enlisted men stand crowded around on deck, with one even standing on the shoulders of another, hanging on to a stanchion.

 Life at sea was constructed around a series of complex hierarchies.
 The integration of a crew on board ship went only so far as duty required.
-Military hierarchy created a huge gulf between officers and enlisted men, establishing two distinct worlds on board a ship.
-Officers and enlisted sailors worked together closely, but they ate and slept separately, avoided fraternization, and even had different levels of hygiene available to them.
+Naval hierarchy created a huge gulf between officers and enlisted men, establishing two distinct worlds on board a ship.
+Officers and enlisted men worked together closely, but they ate and slept separately, avoided fraternization, and even had different levels of hygiene available to them.
 Even within these two worlds, further divisions occurred.
 Chief Petty Officers — the senior enlisted men, a rating established in 1893 — were generally afforded separate living and eating spaces, and distinctly different uniforms.